Ergonomics

 Ergonomics is the practice of fitting the job to the individual, which can help prevent work-related musculoskeletal injuries.
 Examples of musculoskeletal injuries include carpal tunnel syndrome, tendonitis, and low back pain.

-The goal of the Ergonomics Program is to help University departments/units and personnel identify risk factors that can contribute to the development of work-related musculoskeletal injuries and determine solutions to eliminate or reduce these risk factors.
+Environmental Health & Safety's (EH&S's) Ergonomics Program helps University departments/units and personnel identify risk factors that can contribute to the development of work-related musculoskeletal injuries and determine solutions to eliminate or reduce these risk factors.
+We offer guidance to University personnel with ergonomic questions and concerns.

-EH&S provides guidance to University personnel with ergonomic questions and concerns.
-Below are guidance documents, assessment tools, and consultation referrals that UW units and personnel can use to better fit the job to the individual.
+Below are guidance documents, evaluation tools, and consultation referrals that UW units and personnel can use to better fit the job to the individual.

 Risk factors